Nylink: Collaboration

-Nylink has partnered with the Northeast Document Conservation Center, ENY/ACRL, the Eastern New York division of the Association of college and Research Libraries, the Association for Library Collections and Technical Services (ALCT), LITA, the Library and Information Technology Association, and many other organization to provide training for librarians and information professionals.
+Nylink partnered with the Northeast Document Conservation Center, ENY/ACRL, the Eastern New York division of the Association of college and Research Libraries, the Association for Library Collections and Technical Services (ALCT), LITA, the Library and Information Technology Association, and many other organization to provide training for librarians and information professionals.

-Nylink works with the New York State Library Association, participating on the conference program committee, NYLA sections and by supporting its annual conference as an exhibitor.
+Nylink worked with the New York State Library Association, participating on the conference program committee, NYLA sections and by supporting its annual conference as an exhibitor.

-Nylink works with the New York State Higher Education Initiative (NYSHEI), recently negotiating an Elsevier contract for NYSHEI and Nylink to provide a substantial cost saving for New York libraries.
+Nylink worked with the New York State Higher Education Initiative (NYSHEI), negotiating an Elsevier contract for NYSHEI and Nylink to provide a substantial cost saving for New York libraries.